Bachelor of Law Enforcement Studies

-- Research in public safety and law enforcement.
+- Applied Research in Public Safety and Enforcement

 - Non-refundable application fee: $75.00

-- The competitive standard for admission is a related two-year diploma or associate degree from a recognized post-secondary institution with a minimum average of 72%, including a minimum of 72% in English.
-Applicants with a GPA that is less than the competitive standard for admission should still apply as those applications will be considered based on space in the program;
+- The competitive standard for admission is completion of a related two-year diploma or associate degree from a recognized post-secondary institution with a minimum overall grade average of 72%.
+Applicants with a GPA that is less than the competitive standard for admission should still apply as those applications will be considered based on space in the program.

-- Complete all items noted under Admission Requirements and gather documentation as noted.
+- Complete all items under Admission Requirements and gather documentation as noted.

 - Complete the JIBC Online Application Form.

-The Bachelor of Law Enforcement Studies (BLES) will provide you with the in-depth knowledge and expanded skills and competencies to seek employment in a wide range of law enforcement, public safety, regulatory, and compliance fields, offering you more career flexibility and professional development.
+The Bachelor of Law Enforcement Studies (BLES) will provide you with the in-depth knowledge, expanded skills, and competencies, to seek employment in a wide range of law enforcement, public safety, regulatory, and compliance fields.
+The program offers you more career flexibility and professional development opportunities.

 An increasing number of employees in public and private organizations are called upon to perform specialized investigation, supervision, enforcement and regulatory compliance functions that complement those performed by police and other peace officers.
 These demands require a specialized knowledge base and set of competencies.
 The Bachelor of Law Enforcement Studies will help prepare you for these roles.
-Examples of special law enforcement roles include conservation officers, animal cruelty officers, border services agency officials, fraud investigators, by-law enforcement officers, domestic and international transportation safety and security professionals, gaming investigators, correctional officers, probation officers, deputy sheriffs, and courts officials.
+Examples of special law enforcement roles include Conservation Officers, Animal Cruelty Officers, Border Services Agency officials, Investigators, By-law Enforcement Officers, Domestic and International Transportation Safety and Security Professionals, Gaming Investigators, Inspectors, Correctional Officers, Probation Officers, Deputy Sheriffs, and Courts Officials.

 Note that border services officers, police officers, correctional officers, probation officers, deputy sheriffs, and security professionals must all complete additional mandated training.
 Employers in other investigation, law enforcement, and regulatory agencies may have additional entry or qualification and training requirements.